Weather Radios: Ratings of Sources

 by Contributors to eHam.net

-Our AssessmentThis site for ham radio enthusiasts includes user feedback on weather radios.
-Navigation is easy, with comments listed in a table format that includes an average rating, number of reviews and last review date.
-Contributors seem knowledgeable about radios, which increases review credibility, though most of the radios listed are older models and many are discontinued.
+Our AssessmentThis site for ham radio enthusiasts includes reviews of weather radios based on users' personal experience.
+Navigation is easy, with comments listed in a table format that can be sorted by average rating, number of reviews, last review date or price.
+Contributors seem knowledgeable about radios and typically provided detailed, insightful feedback.
+Most of the radios listed are older models, and many are discontinued, though information on current radios is also available.

 Best Emergency Portable Radios - The Best Solar and Hand Crank Wind Up Radios